Code-Latam/API-Astrolab-Landing/README.md

-# Red Coupons Landing Page
+# API Astrolab Landing Page

 This is a localized landing page built with [Astro](https://astro.build/) that supports Spanish (`es`) and English (`en`) locales.
 The English pages can be generated automatically from their Spanish counterparts.